For any runner, comfort while running is of the utmost importance, and that means that you have to dress the part (literally!).

 If it’s in the very lower 50s, or if you run cold, you could always do a long-sleeve shirt and tights.
 Or you could consider adding a base layer with plans to shed one during your run, which might be more comfortable.
 This recommendation comes with a caveat: you‘ll have to figure out what to do with that layer you shed, whether it’s throwing it over your shoulder, sticking it in a running pack, or something else.

-I personally like having the long-sleeve running shirt, because then I know that I’ll be warm enough at the start of my run, and I can also push my sleeves up and down as needed throughout my run to regulate my temperature.
+Long-sleeve running shirts are nice in this weather.
+They’ll keep you warm at the start of your run, but you can also push your sleeves up and down as needed throughout to regulate your temperature.

 Pleasant: 60-70 °F

-This is my favorite weather to run in!
-I tend to run cold, so I’m grateful for days that are in the 60s.
-They are the perfect combination of warm enough, but not too hot.
-You can opt for a breathable short sleeve shirt (or running tank, if you’re like me) and mesh-paneled capris or shorts with calf sleeves, which is my go-to.
+This is often the best weather to run in!
+It’s the perfect combination of warm enough, but not too hot.
+You can opt for a breathable short sleeve shirt (or running tank) and shorts or capris.
+If your wear shorts but find your legs get cold, you can always wear calf sleeves.

 Depending on how cold or hot you tend to run, you might want to wear a little bit more or a little bit less.
 Obviously, the amount of wind and sun will also impact what sort of clothing you’ll want to wear to be comfortable.